troberts-28/react-native-timer-picker/README.md

 #### Generic feedback

-To enable haptic feedback from the non Expo module [react-native-haptic-feedback](https://github.com/mkuczera/react-native-haptic-feedback) or provide feedback in any other form you can use the generic feedback callback `pickerFeedback`.
+To enable haptic feedback from the non-Expo module [react-native-haptic-feedback](https://github.com/mkuczera/react-native-haptic-feedback) or provide feedback in any other form you can use the generic feedback callback prop `pickerFeedback`.
+This function is called whenever any of the pickers tick onto a new number.

 ```Jsx
 import { trigger } from 'react-native-haptic-feedback';